Jejomar Binay: Third stint (2001–2010)

 The garnishment orders were eventually lifted by Malacañang Palace, but not until after Binay slammed the move as politically motivated and patently illegal.

 Binay's camp claimed and accused President Arroyo of political harassment.
 Because of this, as per the DILG, a suspension order was served against Binay over alleged corruption.
 The latter said that the tax obligations were already settled between the BIR and the Makati city government.

-Barely a week before the local elections, the ombudsman suspended Binay based on allegations made by a local candidate allied with Malacañang; it would be revealed that the charges were supported by falsified statements.
+Barely a week before the local elections, the Ombudsman suspended Binay based on allegations made by a local candidate allied with Malacañang; it would be revealed that the charges were supported by falsified statements.
 In a repeat of the October 2006 incident, heavily armed policemen barged into the city hall after office hours, forcibly opening the offices and occupying the building.
 Binay confronted police officials and representatives of the DILG, while hundreds of supporters once again swarmed the city hall quadrangle to show their support.

 The suspension order generated national media attention, and prompted even administration senatorial candidates to protest publicly, saying the action further undermined their chances in the elections.
 Despite the controversy of this tax liability issue, Binay still won the position of vice president in 2010 by a landslide victory.

+Vice presidency (2010–2016)

+Binay initially announced his bid for the presidency for the 2010 elections during his 66th birthday celebration at the Makati City Hall on November 11, 2008, but abandoned his bid to give way to the comeback bid of former president Joseph Estrada.
+He eventually became Estrada's running mate and ran under the banner of PDP–Laban.

+Binay initially showed a relatively poor performance in public opinion polls, trailing behind senators Loren Legarda and Mar Roxas, but Binay's standings improved as the elections approached, overtaking Legarda and tying with Roxas in the final survey conducted.
+He went on to defeat Roxas in the election.

-A photo of then vice presidential candidate and former Makati City mayor Binay, with his rumored mistress, was leaked online.
+During the campaign, a photo of Binay with his rumored mistress leaked online.
 Though he admitted to having an extramarital affair, Binay said that the leaked photo was part of "black propaganda" against him, because of his high ratings in a vice presidential survey conducted prior to the leaking of the photo.
-The alleged "black propaganda" device had little to no effect on the campaign of Binay, who closed the gap of votes between him and leading vice presidential candidate Senator Manuel "Mar" Roxas II in a survey.
-Despite the issue, Binay's landslide victory landed him the position of vice president.
+The alleged "black propaganda" device had little to no effect on the campaign of Binay, who closed the gap of votes between him and leading vice presidential candidate, Mar Roxas, in a survey.
+Despite the issue, Binay won the election.

-Vice presidency

-Binay initially announced his bid for the presidency for the 2010 elections during his 66th birthday celebration at the Makati City Hall on November 11, 2008, but abandoned his bid to give way to the reelection bid of former president Joseph Ejercito Estrada.
-He eventually became Estrada's running mate and ran under the banner of PDP–Laban (Partido Demokratiko Pilipino-Lakas ng Bayan).

-Binay initially showed a relatively poor performance in public opinion polls, trailing behind senators Loren Legarda and Mar Roxas, the latter of whom was heavily favored to win the race, but Binay's standings improved as the elections approached, overtaking Legarda and tying with Roxas in the final survey conducted.
-He went on to defeat Roxas in the election.